Woven Shiny + Matte Scarf

 We created this beautiful scarf on Schacht Spindle Co’s Cricket Loom, a simple tabletop loom the size of a briefcase but a lot more fun!
 The set-up is easy enough that you can really play around with how wefts and warps intersect, sinking your teeth into color studies, texture investigations, and fiber reveries.

-To get started on this Woven Shiny + Matte Scarf, pick up the Woven version of our Shiny + Matte Bundle, available in four pretty palettes.
+To get started on this Woven Shiny + Matte Scarf, view the needed materials below.
 Warp your loom with a section of each yarn, then watch the alternating weft fibers create a world of beauty! – Jake

 - Schacht Spindle Company’s 15-inch Cricket Loom